 Along with warmer weather comes increased risks for children, pets and vehicles

-MADISON, Wis., (July 27, 2021) — With forecasts predicting temperatures in the 90s, AAA offers safety tips to help motorists keep their children, pets and vehicles safe during what is expected to be the hottest weather so far this summer season.
+AURORA, Ill., (July 26, 2021) — With forecasts predicting temperatures in the 90s, AAA offers safety tips to help motorists keep their children, pets and vehicles safe during what is expected to be the hottest weather so far this summer season.

 Excessive heat can pose great risks to motorists.
 Within just a few minutes the inside of a car can become dangerously hot, and Illinois’s forecasted heatwave presents a greater risk for heatstroke tragedies.
 From 1998 to 2020, 883 children have died from heatstroke in hot cars according to the National Highway Traffic Safety Administration (NHTSA).
 Despite warnings from safety organizations, each year children continue to die from this needless tragedy.

-“People often think that something like this could never happen to them,” said Nick Jarmusz, director of public affairs for AAA – The Auto Club Group.
+“People often think that something like this could never happen to them,” said Molly Hart, spokesperson, AAA – The Auto Club Group.
 “However, many heatstroke deaths are accidents, where a parent or caregiver forgets the child is in the back seat.”

 AAA-The Auto Club Group suggest the following safety tips to help keep children safe: